Passenger pigeon: Relationship with humans

 The passenger pigeon played a religious role for some northern Native American tribes.
-The Wyandot people (or Huron) believed that every twelve years during the Feast of the Dead, the souls of the dead changed into passenger pigeons, which were then hunted and eaten.
+The Wendat people (or Huron) believed that every twelve years during the Feast of the Dead, the souls of the dead changed into passenger pigeons, which were then hunted and eaten.
 Before hunting the juvenile pigeons, the Seneca people made an offering of wampum and brooches to the old passenger pigeons; these were placed in a small kettle or other receptacle by a smoky fire.
-The Ho-Chunk people considered the passenger pigeon to be the bird of the chief, as they were served whenever the chieftain gave a feast.
 The Seneca people believed that a white pigeon was the chief of the passenger pigeon colony, and that a Council of Birds decided that the pigeons had to give their bodies to the Seneca because they were the only birds that nested in colonies.
 The Seneca developed a pigeon dance as a way of showing their gratitude.
+The Ho-Chunk people considered the passenger pigeon to be the bird of the chief, as they were served whenever the chieftain gave a feast.

 French explorer Jacques Cartier was the first European to report on passenger pigeons, during his voyage in 1534.
 The bird was subsequently observed and noted by historical figures such as Samuel de Champlain and Cotton Mather.
 Most early accounts dwell on the vast number of pigeons, the resulting darkened skies, and the enormous amount of hunted birds (50,000 birds were reportedly sold at a Boston market in 1771).
 The early colonists thought that large flights of pigeons would be followed by ill fortune or sickness.
 When the pigeons wintered outside of their normal range, some believed that they would have "a sickly summer and autumn."
 In the 18th and 19th centuries, various parts of the pigeon were thought to have medicinal properties.
 The blood was supposed to be good for eye disorders, the powdered stomach lining was used to treat dysentery, and the dung was used to treat a variety of ailments, including headaches, stomach pains, and lethargy.
 Though they did not last as long as the feathers of a goose, the feathers of the passenger pigeon were frequently used for bedding.
 Pigeon feather beds were so popular that for a time in Saint-Jérôme, Quebec, every dowry included a bed and pillows made of pigeon feathers.
 In 1822, one family in Chautauqua County, New York, killed 4,000 pigeons in a day solely for this purpose.